SuzanFah/panduta/README.md

 ## Contact 📬

-For any questions, feedback, or just to say hi, feel free to reach out to me via email at susiefahim@gmail.com, the solo developer behind Panduta. 💌 Let's connect and make laundry day the best day!
+For any questions, feedback, or just to say hi, feel free to reach out to me via email at susiefahim@gmail.com, the solo developer behind Panduta™. 💌 Let's connect and make laundry day the best day!

 ---

-Thank you for choosing Panduta! 🚀🧺 Let's make laundry simple, easy, and tailored just for you.
+Thank you for choosing Panduta™! 🚀🧺 Let's make laundry simple, easy, and tailored just for you.